thebracket/rustyroguelike/README.md

 It's cheating to build both the library AND the game - but I don't know a better way to learn the language.

+**Update**: Now that I've finished spinning it off into its own project, Rusty Roguelike uses `rltk_rs` for all the back-end features.
+You can see the library side of things [in the rltk_rs repo](https://github.com/thebracket/rltk_rs).

 **Progress**

 Hello world with an OpenGL console pretending to be CP437: